-- (1) A prisoner in relation to whom an absence permit has been given who - (a) being in the charge or under the supervision of an officer or other person, escapes or prepares or attempts to escape from that charge or supervision; or - (b) fails to return to prison on or before the expiry of a period of absence authorised by the absence permit; or - (c) fails to comply with a condition or restriction set out in the absence permit, may be dealt with under Part VII.
+- A prisoner in relation to whom an absence permit has been (1) given who - being in the charge or under the supervision of an officer or other person, escapes or prepares or attempts to escape from that charge or supervision; or - fails to return to prison on or before the expiry of a (b) period of absence authorised by the absence permit; or - (c) fails to comply with a condition or restriction set out in the absence permit, may be dealt with under Part VII.

-- (2) A prisoner in relation to whom an order has been made under section 85 who - (a) escapes or prepares or attempts to escape from the charge of an officer; or - (b) fails to return to prison when no longer required for the purposes of the proceedings to which the order relates, may be dealt with under Part VII.
+- (2) A prisoner in relation to whom an order has been made under section 85 who - - (a) escapes or prepares or attempts to escape from the charge of an officer; or - fails to return to prison when no longer required for the (b) purposes of the proceedings to which the order relates, may be dealt with under Part VII.

 [Section 86.
 Modifications to be applied in order to give effect to Cross-border Justice Act 2008: section altered 1 Nov 2009.
-See endnote 1M.]
+See endnote 1M.1 provide for purposes for which or circumstances in which absence permits may be given and circumstances or cases in which absence permits are not to be given; and